City officials eye new regulations for electric scooter companies

 Currently the only regulation the city has is one that prohibits motorized vehicles on sidewalks.
 Councilors say for the companies to continue to operate, there will need to be more rules.

-“We certainly welcome them here we want them to come and expand and do all they can, at the same time we want the operators of these motorized vehicles to obey the laws,” Oliver said
+“We certainly welcome them here.
+We want them to come and expand and do all they can.
+At the same time, we want the operators of these motorized vehicles to obey the laws,” Oliver said

-Both bird and lime spokespersons say they look forward to working out a compromise with the city.
+Both Bird and Lime spokespersons say they look forward to working out a compromise with the city.

-“We’re excited to continue to have the conversation and make sure we put forth thoughtful regulations that works for everybody” Regional GM for Lime Jason Wilde said.
+“We’re excited to continue to have the conversation and make sure we put forth thoughtful regulations that work for everybody” Regional GM for Lime Jason Wilde said.

 A spokesperson for Bird echoed a similar sentiment with the following statement: